wmvolckmann/wmvolckmann.github.io/about/about.md

   r_text[15] = "Absence of evidence <i>is</i> evidence of absence, but it's also evidence of rarity, elusiveness, subtlety, and messiness.
 Without being able to rule out the rest, a conclusion of absence does not follow."

+  r_text[16] = "It is common to mistakenly judge one's own morality based on holding the \"right\" beliefs, having the \"right\" friends and enemies.
+But this is too tempting a rationalization for immoral acts: a person can, in their own mind, believing themselves to be fundamentally good, dismiss the immorality of their acts by appealing to their mere beliefs.
+When this process is reinforced by others with the same \"right\" beliefs, the outcome tends to sociopathy."

   var i = Math.floor(r_text.length * Math.random());

   document.write(r_text[i]);